telerik/kendo-ui-core/docs/controls/charts/sparkline/overview.md

         ]
     }

-Notice how the sparkline now displays the maximum value for each year:
+Notice below how the Sparklines display the maximum value for each year.

+**Figure 2.
+Sparklines with a grouped date category axis**

 ![Sparkline with grouped date category axis](/controls/charts/sparkline/sparkline-category-date-axis-grouped.png)

-The aggregate function can be changed for each series:
+The aggregate function can be changed for each series, as demonstrated below.

+###### Example

     series: [{
         aggregate: "sum",